Player Authentication

 How to implement

-- Set mode to SIGNED in the dashboard.
+- Set policy to AUTH_REQUIRED in the dashboard.

 - Store secret key only on your backend.